In this new post, I show how to open a loading popup from ViewModel in MAUI. It is quite an easy implementation but it is working quite well.

 Create the popup

 The .NET MAUI Community Toolkit provides the Popup view, which you can use to create a custom UI that you can present to your users.
-We’ll use this and populate it with an ActivityIndicator
+We’ll use this and populate it with an ActivityIndicator, which will be our spinner.

 Right-click your project and select Add New Item -> .NET MAUI -> .NET MAUI ContentPage (XAML).
-Name it LoadingPopup.xaml
+Name it LoadingPopup.xaml:

 Replace the XAML content with this: